taromero/latte/README.md

 2. `meteor add practicalmeteor:chai`.
 Latte needs an assetion library, and I've been using ChaiJS.
 2. Write a spec anywhere in a server directory.
 3. The spec should be contained inside a `T.suite` call.
-5. On the command line, run: `METEOR_ENV=test meteor --once`
+5. On the command line, run: `RUN_TESTS=true meteor --once`

 Sample project: https://github.com/taromero/latte-examples.

 ##### Run tests on code change

-Use `METEOR_ENV=test CONTINUOUS_TESTING=true meteor` to run tests automatically when files change (while working on testing). `CONTINUOUS_TESTING` tells Latte not to end the Meteor process.
+Use `RUN_TESTS=true CONTINUOUS_TESTING=true meteor` to run tests automatically when files change. `CONTINUOUS_TESTING` tells Latte not to end the Meteor process.

+Latte uses testing's DB when running tests, and switches back to develop's db after running tests.

+##### How to debug tests

+As latte doesn't use mirrors, it's just like debugging regular Meteor code.
+Run `RUN_TESTS=true meteor debug`, and either use node inspector or node's CLI tool (by running `node debug localhost:5858` on a separate console).

 ##### Run selected tests